 Management and staff audited medicine administration on a regular basis within the home.
 A range of audits were carried out.
-The date of opening was recorded on medicines so that they could be easily audited.
+The date of opening was recorded on all medicines not supplied in the monitored dosage system so that they could be easily audited.
 This is good practice.